Learning Outcomes

 A claimant believes the defendant is about to transfer all their assets abroad to avoid paying a potential judgment.
 What type of interim application should the claimant make, and can it be made without notice?

-Answer: The claimant should apply for a freezing injunction to prevent the defendant from disposing of assets.
-This application can be made without notice if giving notice would allow the defendant to dissipate assets before the order is made.
+The claimant should apply for a freezing injunction to prevent the defendant from disposing of assets.
+This application can be made without notice if giving notice would allow the defendant to dissipate assets before the order is made, provided the applicant gives full and frank disclosure and an undertaking in damages.

 Summary Judgment Applications